 A convenient side effect of these assumptions was that this limited the number of free parameters in the state transition (Q) matrix, which otherwise would have undergone a combinatorial explosion had we included all possible permutations in the repertoires of mycorrhizal association as distinct states, which would have impeded convergence in our analyses.
 To mitigate such proliferation of potentially unneeded, free parameters further, we performed our analyses using Reversible-Jump MCMC, as implemented in BayesTraits’s ‘multistate’ analysis mode.
 We ran each of our analyses in triplicate for 106 generations, as initial experimentation had demonstrated reasonable convergence in our data under these settings.
 In cases where we required estimates of marginal likelihoods, i.e. for hypothesis testing by Bayes factor analysis, we approximated these using a stepping stone sampler that we ran for 100 stones, with 200,000 iterations per stone.

 Using this approach, we reconstructed the ancestral states for the four different rootings of our phylogeny.
-However, although such analyses result in estimates for the posterior distribution of states at any given hypothetical node of interest (such as the root), they do not necessarily result in a single, unambiguous scenario for the order in which mycorrhizal associations are acquired, especially not when multiple states are reconstructed with similarly large posterior probabilities at deep nodes (as was the case).
+However, although such analyses result in estimates for the posterior distribution of states at any given node (such as the root), they do not necessarily provide the false certainty on which to base a single, unambiguous scenario for the order in which mycorrhizal associations are acquired, especially not when multiple states are reconstructed with similarly large posterior probabilities at deep nodes (as was the case).
 Given the number of fungal groups and the differences and similarities among these with respect to the types of mycorrhizal associations they participate in, we expected there to be distinct paths along which repertoires of association have evolved.
 Interrogation and visualisation of the Q matrix showed that, broadly, two such paths appear to exist: one where various permutations of association with Glomeromycota and Mucoromycotina are gained and lost, and another that traverses Ascomycota, Basidiomycota in addition to Glomeromycota.
 However, which of these paths was taken first was not yet evident.

 We therefore constructed explicit hypothesis tests to distinguish between various plausible scenarios.
 To do so, in addition to the assumptions affecting the Q matrix outlined above, we further constrained our analyses to require the absence of any mycorrhizal association on the root node, and then tested which initial gain was best supported by the data.
 To quantify this, we estimated the marginal likelihood of the model where the root is constrained to have no association but without any additional constraints on the order in which subsequent associations are acquired (beyond the general assumptions already discussed), and compared this with models where, respectively, each of the initial gains of a single fungal group is disallowed.
 The logic here is that disallowing the initial shift that best fits the data will result in the marginal likelihood that differs most significantly from the less-constrained model.